Dr Michael Jetter

 Started at UWA: 2015

-Dr Michael Jetter is a Senior Lecturer in the Economics Department at the UWA Business School.
+Dr Michael Jetter is an Associate Professor in the Economics Department at the UWA Business School.
 Having studied in Heidelberg (Germany) and Memphis (US), Michael began working at the Universidad EAFIT in Medellin (Colombia) in 2011.
 In 2015, he moved to UWA.